Cleaning Up (The Wire)

 "Cleaning Up" is the twelfth and penultimate episode of the first season of the HBO original series The Wire.
-The episode was written by George Pelecanos from a story by David Simon & Ed Burns and was directed by Clement Virgo.
+The episode was written by George Pelecanos from a story by David Simon and Ed Burns and was directed by Clement Virgo.
 It originally aired on September 1, 2002.

 Plot summary

-Stringer collects the pagers belonging to D'Angelo's crew and tells them that all business talk will be conducted face to face.
-Stringer and Avon meet with Levy, who tells them that they need to walk away from Orlando's club, as well as clean up any other 'loose ends' that might be sources of information for the police.
-Levy also suggests that Nakeesha Lyles, a female security guard who had planned to testify against D'Angelo, may be a problem.
+Stringer collects the pagers belonging to D'Angelo's crew and tells them that all business talk will be conducted face-to-face.
+Stringer and Avon meet with Levy, who tells them that they need to walk away from Orlando's club, as well as clean up any other "loose ends" that might give information to police.
+He also suggests that Nakeesha Lyles, a female security guard who had planned to testify against D'Angelo, may be a problem.
 After Levy departs, Stringer convinces Avon to insulate himself from their crew by passing all communication through him.
 D'Angelo tells Stringer that Wallace has left "the game" and appeals to Avon to leave him alone.
-Back at the pit, Wallace returns and asks for his old position back.
+Back at the Pit, Wallace returns and asks for his old position back.
 Bodie tells Wallace that he would have to accept a demotion, but D'Angelo overrules him.
-D'Angelo's mother Brianna arrives with a lunch for him.
+D'Angelo's mother Brianna arrives with lunch for him.

-Daniels visits Greggs and bumps into a drunken McNulty outside of her room.
+Daniels visits Greggs and bumps into a drunken McNulty outside her room.
 He tells McNulty to either see Greggs or go back to work.
 McNulty confesses that he is wracked with guilt over his role in starting the detail, saying that the case does not mean anything.
 Daniels tells him that the case meant something to Greggs and that they must continue their work and find her shooters.
 McNulty returns to the detail office as Freamon fits Shardene with contact lenses.
 Freamon tells McNulty that their surveillance is faltering because the Barksdale Organization is changing its operating procedure.
-He has sent Prez to Annapolis to chase the paper trail in campaign contributions.
+He has sent Prez to Annapolis to chase the paper trail in the Barksdales' campaign contributions.
 Freamon suggests that they have Shardene wear a wire in Avon's club.